maudsley/jsolve2/README.md

 * a*x + b = 0
 * a*x^2 + b*x + c = 0
 * e^(2*x) / (a + e^x) = y

+To run unit tests use:

+ant && ant test